Who are our members?

-Current members of the Board come from diverse backgrounds and all have demonstrated a dedication to excellence in their chosen fields:
+Current board members come from diverse backgrounds and all have demonstrated a dedication to excellence in their chosen fields.

-As Chair of the Foundation's Finance Committee, Gary brings his significant financial management experience to bear on the oversight of George Brown College Foundation's finances.
-He is a partner at Capco, a global business and technology management consulting firm and his experience extends across the spheres of wealth and investment management, banking, financial planning and brokerage.
-Gary holds a Master's degree in Mathematics that he obtained from the University of Western Ontario.
+As Chair of the Foundation's Board of Directors, Gary brings his significant financial management experience to bear on the oversight of George Brown College Foundation's finances.
+He is the CEO at Capco, a global business and technology management consulting firm and his experience extends across the spheres of wealth and investment management, banking, financial planning and brokerage.
+Gary holds a master’s degree in Mathematics that he obtained from the University of Western Ontario.
 In addition, Gary also holds an MBA from the Ivey School of Business at the University of Western Ontario in London, Ontario, which is widely regarded as the best MBA program in Canada.

 Gary also brings his dynamism, financial acumen and managerial experience to his role as a director on the George Brown College Foundation's Board of Directors.

 Director, Chair of George Brown College Finance and Investment Committees

 Leen is the CEO of the Wealthsimple Foundation, a not-for-profit organization with the mission to enable a brighter future for everyone in Canada through access to post-secondary education.
 She has over 20 years' experience in the financial service and technology sector and holds a Master of Business Administration in Finance from St. Mary's University, Halifax, Nova Scotia.

 A self-made woman, Leen hailed from humble beginnings in China, coming to Canada by herself as an international student in her mid-twenties.
 Over her career she has held major portfolios including, CFO, Wealthsimple; VP, Finance & Operations, Influitive; CFO Advisor to Medchart, #movethedial, and Pressly.

 President, George Brown College Foundation